OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory/develop/active-directory-v2-scopes.md

 ```

 ```
-// Pro tip: Try pasting the below request in a browser!
+// Pro tip: Try pasting hello below request in a browser!
 ```

 ```